rollup/rollup/docs/configuration-options/index.md

 Larger values will try to merge any chunk below the limit into other chunks.
 In that case, it is accepted that entries may load some unnecessary code.
 The algorithm always tries to merge in a way that minimizes the amount of unnecessary code, though.

 Unfortunately, due to the way chunking works, chunk size is measured before any chunk rendering plugins like minifiers ran, which means you should use a high enough limit to take this into account.
+When calculating the size, it will take tree-shaking of top-level statements into account, though.

 ### perf